Both the study and the book present evidence that the average home has roughly 100 species of arthropods living within its walls.

-We’re not talking outright infestations, but rather a melting pot of critter culprits such as spiders, carpet beetles, book lice, pantry pests, cockroaches, ticks, termites, silverfish, fruit flies, fleas and stink bugs.
+We’re not talking outright infestations, but rather a melting pot of critter culprits such as ants, spiders, carpet beetles, book lice, pantry pests, cockroaches, ticks, termites, silverfish, fruit flies, fleas and stink bugs.

 Do you keep a tidy house, or is your place more prone to clutter?
 The research says it doesn’t matter.
 No matter how clean the house, how many pets live there, or how many houseplants share the space, the diversity of bug cohabitants is the same.

 As the researchers put it, “resident behavior such as house tidiness, pesticide usage, and pet ownership showed no significant influence on arthropod community composition”.

 In fact, sometimes efforts to fight back have unintended consequences.
 According to "Never Home Alone" author Rob Dunn, obsessively sterilizing our homes can unwittingly cultivate entirely new, deadly bacteria.
 And an overreliance on pesticides can backfire by killing beneficial bugs and making certain pest insects like houseflies and cockroaches even more hardy and pesticide-resistant.

 What does make a practical difference in the population of bugs in your home, not surprisingly, is a room’s flooring material and proximity to outside doors or windows.
 The most welcoming indoor environment for bugs is a ground-floor carpeted living room, with windows and doors providing easy access and carpet fibers providing the perfect habitat.
 (Are you reaching for the vacuum yet?)